mayeranalytics/coinlive/README.md

 | 9    | 1 d      |2 years 9 months|
 | g    | currently selected |  |

-By default the most liquid currency pair (usually BTCUSDT) is shown.
+By default the most liquid currency pair (usually `BTCUSDT`) is shown.

+Note that the chart is <u>static</u>.
+You have to press `g` to refresh it.

+#### Symbol selection

 To select another currency pair, press `s`.
-Highlight the desired pair by moving the cursor, after pressing return the price chart for the selected pair is shown.
+Highlight the desired pair by moving the cursor.
+After pressing return the price chart for the selected pair is shown.

 ### Help